fouke-boss/citeproc-dotnet/readme.md

 * Citation-specific options
 * Display attribute
 * Position and disambiguate conditions
-* the substitute element inside a names element
 * Generation of citation numbers
 * Removing multiple spaces and punctuation
 * (not part of the CSL spec): parsing of raw dates and roman numbers in CSL JSON